-Command Description Master Track Leads to a sub-menu of toggle options for Master Track: Show in mixer Show on right side of mixer Show in separate window Show in docker View, Floating Mixer Master (from REAPER's main menu) can be used to also display the Mixer Master in its own window.
+Menu option Purpose Master Track Leads to a sub-menu of toggle options for Master Track: Show in mixer Show on right side of mixer Show in separate window Show in docker View, Floating Mixer Master (from REAPER's main menu) can be used to also display the Mixer Master in its own window.
 Show folders Determines whether track folders are shown.
 Show normal top level tracks Determines whether tracks not in folders are shown.
 Show tracks that are in folders Determines whether tracks in folders are shown.
 Show tracks that have receives Determines whether tracks with receives are shown.
 Scroll view when track activated If there is not sufficient room in Mixer view to display all tracks, the mixer will scroll to follow the TCP track selection.
 Auto-arrange tracks in Mixer Mixer track order will follow any changes to track order made in the TCP.
 Disable this for different orders in the MCP and TCP.

-Group folders to left Places track folders to the left.
+Menu option Purpose Group folders to left Places track folders to the left.
 This can be useful at times in bringing all your submix folders, but confusing at other times for separating folders from their child tracks.
 Group tracks that have receives to left Places all tracks with receives to the left.
 Especially useful if the only tracks with receives are all buses.
 Clickable icon for folder tracks to show/hide children Enables folders to be opened/closed to show/hide child tracks.
 Show multiple rows of tracks where size permits Shows tracks displayed in up to three rows when tracks will not fit in one row and the mixer window has sufficient height.
 Show maximum rows even where tracks would fit in less rows Causes tracks to be displayed in as many rows as will fit in the track height, regardless of how few tracks there are.
-Show FX inserts (when size permits) Displays an FX chain area above the track controls.
-Show FX parameters (when size permits) Shows FX parameter controls: right-click on any of these to assign control to an FX parameter.
-Group FX parameters with inserts Shows FX parameter inserts below each FX rather than in separate section.
-Show sends (when size permits) Displays a Sends bin above the track controls.
-Group sends with (before/after) FX inserts Displays sends in same section as FX inserts rather than in separate section Show track icons in Mixer Track icons (if used) will be shown in tracks in the mixer.
 Show icon for last track in folder Displays the last track in folder icon for last track in folder.
-Dock Mixer in Docker Docks the mixer in the REAPER docker.
+Show track icons in the mixer Choose Show track icons from the right click menu.
+Use Track, Track icon, Set track icon from main menu to add icons.
+Dock mixer in docker (toggle) Docks the mixer in the REAPER docker.
 Close Closes the Mixer view.